lenghurst/atomichabits/README.md

 ### 3. Perform the Smoke Test

 1. Install the newly built APK on a physical Android device.
-2. **Test Niche Route:** Open a browser and go to `thepact.co/devs`.
-Verify it opens the app with "A World-Class Developer" pre-filled.
-3. **Test Mad-Libs:** On the identity screen, tap a chip and verify it highlights.
-Try to continue without an identity to ensure buttons are disabled.
+2. **Test Hook Screen:** On first open, verify the new "Value Proposition" screen appears with the testimonial carousel.
-4. **Test Contact Picker:** Proceed to the witness screen and tap "Add from Contacts."
-Verify the native contact picker opens.
+3. **Test Benefit-Driven Headline:** Proceed to the identity screen and verify the headline is "I want to become...".
+4. **Test Graceful Consistency:** Verify the "No streaks, no shame" message is present on the identity screen.
+5. **Test Testimonials:** Verify the testimonial widget is present on the identity screen.
-5. **Test Trust Grant:** Proceed to the tier selection screen and choose "Builder" or "Ally."
-Verify the "Early Access Grant" dialog appears.
+6. **Test AI Coach Sample:** Proceed to the tier screen and tap the "Play Sample" button.
+Verify the audio plays.
-6. **Test Reciprocity Loop:** Use a deep link to accept a witness invite.
-After sealing the pact, verify the "Now it's your turn" prompt appears.
-7. **Test Voice Connection:** Use the Dev Tools to enable Premium and test the AI Voice Coach connection.
+7. **Test Binary Tiers:** Verify only "Free" and "Premium" tiers are shown.
+8. **Test Privacy Controls:** On the witness screen, verify the "Share only milestones" toggle is present.
+9. **Test Confetti:** Complete the onboarding flow and verify the confetti celebration and dialog appear.

 ---